daffidwilde/matching/docs/discussion/stable_roommates/example.rst

    :width: 80 %
    :align: center

-Here we can see that players :math:`A`, :math:`C` and :math:`F` are matched to their favourite player but :math:`B`, :math:`D` and :math:`E` are matched to their least favourite.
-There’s nothing particularly special about that but we can see that players :math:`B` and :math:`D` form a blocking pair given that they would both rather be matched with one another than with their current match.
-Hence, this matching is unstable.
+Here we can see that players :math:`C` and :math:`F` would rather be matched to one another than their current matches, :math:`D` and :math:`E` respectively.

-We can attempt to rectify this instability by swapping the matches for the first two rows:
+Thus, :math:`(C, F)` are a blocking pair in this matching and the matching is unstable.
+We can attempt to rectify this instability by swapping these pairs
+over:

 .. image:: ../../_static/sr_stable.svg
    :width: 80 %
    :align: center

-Upon closer inspection, we can see that each suitor is now matched with their most preferred reviewer so as not to form a blocking pair that would upset any current matchings.
-This matching is stable and is considered *suitor-optimal*.
+Despite this move actually making :math:`D` worse off, there are no players they envy where the feeling is reciprocated under this matching.
+With that, there are no blocking pairs and this matching is stable.